RPGroup-PBoC/mwc_growth/doc/dilution_derivation.md

   The best-fit value for $\alpha$ in this data set is $149 \pm 1$ a.u. per molecule.](../figs/alpha_simple_minimization.pdf){#fig:param_estimation}

+### Confirming the method
+While this all makes sense on paper, it's a wise idea to confirm that it works when applied to several datasets and perturbed in as many ways you can think of.
+In the sections that follow, we will turn to the simulation shown in [@fig:dilution_sim] and test various aspects of this approach.

+To test the validity of [@eq:posterior], we took the simulated data from [@fig:dilution_sim] and found the most-likely value of the calibration factor through minimization. [@Fig:param_estimation] shows the full posterior distribution evaluated over a broad range of calibration factor values, revealing a unimodal distribution peaked around the seeded value of $\alpha$, 150 a.u. per molecule.
+To get a measure of the statistical error in the determination of alpha, we can approximate the posterior as a Gaussian distribution by computing the Hessian of the posterior.
+The Gaussian approximation of this posterior is shown in [@fig:param_estimation] as a dashed red line.
+The final best estimate for the calibration factor from the data shown in [@fig:dilution_sim] is 149
+$\pm$  1 a.u., which agrees nicely with the true seeded value of 150 a.u..

+To confirm that this method works for experimental data (and all of the small errors that have thus far been neglected), we applied this method of estimation to data found in the literature where the calibration factor had been estimated through linear regression. [@Fig:brewster_method_agreement] (A) shows data taken from Brewster et al. [-@Brewster2014a] where they used this method to count the number of fluorescently labeled transcription factors.
+They determined the best-fit calibration factor by binning the data arbitrarily and performing linear regression on the log of the fluctuations, yielding a calibration factor of 156 $\pm$ 8 a.u. per molecule.
+Applying [@eq:posterior] to this raw data results in a best-fit measurement of 169 $\pm$ 10 a.u. per molecule.
+The posterior distribution for this data set is shown in [@fig:brewster_method_agreement] (B) where the vertical line indicates the reported value.
+While the calibration factor determined via [@eq:posterior] is different than that reported by Brewster et al. [-@Brewster2014a], it is rather close.
+The author's estimation of this parameter showed to be dependent on the binning size used, varying by around 10 a.u. per molecule.

+![**Comparison of estimation methods on a standard data set.** (A) Data from Brewster et al. [-@Brewster2014a] .
+Black points are individual cell division events.
+Red points correspond to the mean value of 54 separate events.
+These binned points were used for linear regression to estimate the calibration factor. [@Eq:golden_rule] evaluated using their calibration factor of 156 a.u. per molecule is shown as a red line. [@Eq:golden_rule] evaluated using the most likely value of $\alpha$ defined in [@eq:posterior] is shown as a dashed blue line.
+(B) The full posterior distribution for [@eq:posterior] is shown in gray.
+The black vertical line represents the best-fit value for the calibratoin factor presented in Brewster et al. [-@Brewster2014a].](../figs/brewster_method_agreement.pdf){#fig:brewster_method_agreement}

+![**Calibration factor estimation under three different illumination sources.**
+Representative examples of experimental measurements using the three different sources of excitation illumination.
+Top-left and top-right correspond to experiments performed with an Hg lamp source and a LED, respectivel.
+The bottom left corner was collected using a 589 nm laser source.
+The bottom right panel shows the fold-change in gene expression measurements from all three experiments shown in the other panels.](../figs/light_source_experiments.pdf){#fig:example_experiments}

 ## Including various flavors of error